Legit-Labs/legitify/docs/gitlab/group/collaborators_can_fork_repositories_to_external_namespaces.md

 ---
 layout: default
-title: Collaborators Can Fork Repositories To External Namespaces
+title: Forking of Repositories to External Namespaces Should Be Disabled.
 parent: Group Policies
 grand_parent: GitLab Policies
 ---

-## Collaborators Can Fork Repositories To External Namespaces
+## Forking of Repositories to External Namespaces Should Be Disabled.
 policy name: collaborators_can_fork_repositories_to_external_namespaces

 severity: MEDIUM

 ### Description
 The ability to fork project to external namespaces is turned on.
-Forking repositories poses security issues due to the loss of control over the code.
-It is recommended to disable this feature if it is not explicitly needed, in order to proactively prevent code leakage.
+Forking a repository can lead to loss of control and potential exposure of source code.
+If you do not need forking, it is recommended to turn it off in the project's configuration.
+The option to fork should be enabled only by owners deliberately when opting to create a fork.

 ### Threat Example(s)
 Forking to external namespaces could result in loss of control over proprietary information and potentially expose the organization to security risks, such as data leaks.